thottethodi/ece565-2022/assignment.1.md

 1. **Running gem5: Benchmarks**

     For the programming assignment, you’ll need to run benchmarks from the SPEC CPU benchmark suite.
-Instructions on how to run benchmarks will be provided separately.
+Runscripts for running select SPEC2006 CPU benchmarks are provided for you in `<gem5-root>/configs/spec/`.
+(If you don't see this directory, please pull from the git repo.)
+Specifically, the following six benchmarks have been tested on ECN machines: `sjeng`, `leslie3d`, `lbm`, `astar`, `milc`, and `namd`.
+The same runscript can be used to select and run any benchmark of your choice as follows:

+       ```console
+       ./build/ECE565-ARM/gem5.opt configs/spec/spec_se.py -b <benchmark-name>
+       ```

+where `<benchmark-name>` must be replaced with any one of the six benchmark names listed above.
+You should use all six benchmarks for this homework.

 1. **Assignment**